 Luckily, I knew what I did wrong (too much liquid), so I adjusted the recipe and tried again.
 Success!

-German chocolate cake with its chocolate, pecans, and coconut meets pecan pie with its gooey pecan filling.
+This German Chocolate Pecan Pie is when German chocolate cake with its chocolate, pecans, and coconut meets pecan pie with its gooey pecan filling.

-The idea for the chocolate pie dough came to me during Zumba class one evening (because why wouldn’t you think about pie while you’re exercising?)
+The idea for chocolate pie dough came to me during Zumba class one evening (because why wouldn’t you think about pie while you’re exercising?)

 I don’t even know why I was thinking about pie, but there I was during one of our routine songs where I thought, heyyyyy why don’t I add cocoa powder to regular pie dough and make a chocolate-based pie?